 Slathering on the best sunscreen for your face might not be the most glamorous part of your beauty regime, but trust us when we say it’s the step that’ll make the biggest difference.

 It’s a phrase we hear time and time again, but prevention really is better than cure, and wearing the best sun cream will not only reduce the chances of developing sunburn and skin cancer symptoms, but keep premature ageing at bay.
-That means less skin pigmentation, fewer fine lines and an all-round brighter complexion – and you’ll
+That means less liver spots and skin pigmentation, fewer fine lines and an all-round brighter complexion – and you’ll

 “SPF is the one universal item that every dermatologist worth their salt will agree needs to be part of your daily skincare routine,” says Dr Anjali Mahto, Consultant Dermatologist at 55 Harley Street.
 “Sunscreen protects against solar radiation, in particular UVA and UVB.
 There are other forms of radiation, including infrared and high-energy visible light, and some sunscreens will also provide additional protection against these.”

 The best sunscreen formulas for your face have come on leaps and bounds in recent years.
 They’re no longer gloopy and paint-like in texture with a tell-tale white cast, but lightweight, comfortable and a joy to wear.